Healthy Homes Assessment Te Hauke

 Te Hauke Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Te Hauke and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Te Hauke and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the conformance to the Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records that prove conformance with all Healthy Homes Standards that apply or will be in force to an apartment rental.

-• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

 From 1 July 2023

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2024